carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 * https://github.com/0xmoei/aztec-network.
 * https://github.com/frianowzki/aztec-sequencer-node.

-This guide may contain inaccuracies and is subject to change as the network evolves.
+This document may contain inaccuracies and is subject to change as the network evolves.
 Feedback and contributions are welcome to help improve its accuracy and reliability.

 ___